Mother and son hugging

 If you are a parent going through a divorce or separation, child custody is probably your biggest concern.

-To make sure your children's best interests are protected, schedule a free consultation with attorney David Partovi.
+To make sure your children's best interests are protected, schedule a free consultation with lawyer David Partovi.

 Partovi Law in Spokane, WA, serves parents in eastern Washington.